 The use of prescription painkillers for pain management has seen a dramatic increase over the last 15 to 20 years.
-While the use of prescription painkillers has seen great medical benefits for the management of chronic pain—especially for those afflicted with cancer—the dramatic increase in the use of prescription drugs has also led to an increase in abuse of these drugs.
+While the use of prescription painkillers has seen great medical benefits for the management of chronic pain—especially for those afflicted with cancer—the dramatic increase in the use of prescription drugs has also led to an increase in the abuse of these drugs.
 Prescription painkiller abuse has quadrupled from 1999 to 2010 and the rates of overdose deaths have risen sharply in both women and teens.

-With the use and abuse of prescription painkillers reaching epidemic proportions, it is important to understand the importance of knowing the signs of addiction are present.
+With the use and abuse of prescription painkillers reaching epidemic proportions, it is important to understand the importance of knowing signs of addiction are present.
 It is also important to note the importance of medical detoxification in order to withdraw safely from prescription drugs as well as alternative options to deal with chronic pain.

 Why Opioid Abuse Leads to Heroin Use

 According to the Centers for Disease Control, “health care providers wrote 295 million prescriptions for painkillers in 2012, enough for every American adult to have a bottle of pills.”
 With 295 million narcotic prescriptions in circulation in one year, many of those pills end up in the wrong hands.
 When a doctor prescribes pain medication, he is typically operating in good faith that you are not going to abuse or distribute the medication elsewhere.
 Unfortunately, that is not always the case.